 Right after each transaction, both Alice and Bob sign and update their own copy of the balance sheet, which records the amount of coins each one has.
 When they are done with their transactions, they can close the payment channel and broadcast the final balance sheet to the Bitcoin blockchain.
 The LN smart contract will make sure they receive their Bitcoins, according to the last version of the balance sheet.

 Summing up, the parties involved only need to interact twice with the Bitcoin blockchain.
 One time to open the payment channel and another one to close it, which means that all other transactions that take place within the channel are not directly interacting with the main chain.

 Even if two parties do not have a direct payment channel, they are still able to send and receive Bitcoins through interconnected payment channels.
 That means that Alice is able to send payments to Charlie without having to create a direct channel with him, as long as there is a network route between them that contains enough balance.

 So, if Alice has an open payment channel with Bob and Bob has a channel with Charlie, she can send the payment through Bob.
 The payment routing may involve many Lightning Network nodes, but the smart contract will automatically search for the shortest available path.

-Since the beta release, there was a huge increase in the number of LN nodes and payment channels.
-As of November 2018, Grafana dashboard reports more than 12,500 payment channels.
+Since the lnd beta release, there was a huge increase in the number of LN nodes and payment channels.
+As of January 2019, Grafana dashboard reports more than 24,300 payment channels.